Mindfulness & Acceptance and Commitment Therapy

 ACT can be divided into two parts, as its name indicates:

 Acceptance: As humans, we tend to believe that our thoughts are accurate and that our feelings follow naturally from our experiences and circumstances.
 However, this is often not the case, as our responses are strongly influenced by our personal perspective.
 The more we cling to our thoughts and feelings and try to control or solve them, the more they can color our experience.
 Through a variety of mindfulness approaches, we can learn to recognize our thoughts and feelings as products of our mind, rather than as “truth.”
 This shift allows painful thoughts and feelings to recede more quickly and makes space for other experiences.

 Commitment: This component of ACT includes clarifying one’s most important values and dedicating oneself to choices and actions that express these values.
 When focused excessively on problems, we may believe that we must solve the difficulties before we can find more life satisfaction.
-While solving problems is an important and valid goal of therapy, ACT emphasizes the value of pursuing meaning and fulfilling activities even while problems persist.
+While solving problems is an important and valuable goal of therapy, ACT emphasizes the importance of engaging in fulfilling activities that bring meaning and purpose, even while problems persist.

-ACT can be a beneficial and powerful addition to psychotherapy.
-Through the combination, we can address and ameliorate the difficulties that bring you to therapy, while also increasing wellbeing through greater self-acceptance and commitment to values and meaningful action.
+ACT can be a beneficial and powerful complement to other psychotherapeutic techniques.
+Through an integration of approaches, we can address and ameliorate the difficulties that bring you to therapy, while also increasing wellbeing through greater self-acceptance and commitment to values and meaningful action.